dsneddon/os-dhcp-server/README.rst

  * A python library which provides configuration via an object model.

+A custom DHCP server may also allow for real hardware discovery in the future, where nodes are added to Ironic as soon as they are first booted and request a DHCP address.
+We might even be able to get rid of a separate introspection step, if nodes were introspected as soon as they were discovered.

 YAML Config Examples
 --------------------
  * Configure a set of subnets and address ranges